himanshusahni/himanshusahni.github.io/_posts/2018-02-23-reinforcement-learning-never-worked.markdown

 To summarize, these issues arise because of a core problem in reinforcement learning and more broadly in all of AI: exploration.

-RainbowDQN takes 83 hours to learn because it does not come preloaded with notions of a video game is, that enemies shoot bullets at you, that bullets are bad, that a bunch of pixels that seem to stay together is a bullet, that bullets exist in the world, that objects exist, that the world is organized into anything more than a maximum entropic distribution.
+RainbowDQN takes 83 hours to learn because it does not come preloaded with notions of what a video game is, that enemies shoot bullets at you, that bullets are bad, that a bunch of pixels that seem to stay together is a bullet, that bullets exist in the world, that objects exist, that the world is organized into anything more than a maximum entropic distribution.
 All of these are priors that help us, humans, dramatically limit our exploration to a small set of high quality states.
 DQN has to learn all of these by mostly random exploration.
 That it learns to beat expert humans, and centuries of wisdom in the case of AlphaZero, is still very surprising.